Joy (Inside Out)

-Joy is a character who appears in Disney/Pixar's Inside Out franchise.
+Joy is a fictional character who appears in Disney/Pixar's Inside Out franchise.
 She is one of several emotions inside the mind of Riley Andersen, being the literal embodiment of joy and the lead emotion in Riley's head.
 Joy's character and development are central themes in both movies.
 In the 2015 film, she is the protagonist and is primarily voiced by Amy Poehler.

 Joy's popularity in Inside Out has led to multiple other appearances in related media.
 The character returns in Inside Out 2 (2024) once again as one of the protagonists and as a supporting character in the Disney+ spin-off show, Dream Productions.

 Concept and creation

 In early stages of development for Inside Out, Joy was going to be the main source of narrative tension as she wouldn't let Riley grow up.
 Kevin Nolting said they changed the character arc as "the essence of the problem was, Joy wasn't likable, she was putting Riley in embarrassing situations; Riley was in middle school, but Joy was making her act like a child.
 As an audience member, you weren't rooting for Joy."
 Joy was going to be paired with Fear and not Sadness for the film's story, but this was changed as the writers found Joy and Sadness as more dynamic viewing.
 From the early stages of production, director Pete Docter was set on Joy being the film's protagonist, as reason for why she is the only emotion with a common name.
 Like the other emotions, her primary color was chosen based on color theory, where yellow is associated with happiness.
 Docter has said Joy was the hardest character to write in the film, due to her positive attitude potentially grating on people, so her contrast with Sadness and development from it was given a major role in the story to avoid this.
 Joy's voice actress Amy Poehler added saying Joy and Sadness were written to play off each other.
 Poehler's casting was also incorporated to ensure the character would not annoy the audiences.

 According to designers, Joy was given bare feet and a pixie cut to reinforce her "rambunctious" nature, as well as a blue hair color to avoid comparisons to the Peter Pan character Tinker Bell.
 The character was designed so that she could incorporate larger-than-life movements, notably in her running.
 The character's body shape was also based on that of a star, done to emphasize her energetic personality.